dice-group/KBQA-PG/KBQA/appB/transformer_architectures/bert_spbert_spbert/README.md

 `--warmup_epochs 10` Defines the number of initial epochs before validation of the model is used also.

+The model will default to your GPU if you have one.
+To disable this, cou can use `---no_cuda` additionally.

 ## Postprocessing
 The model predicts encoded SPARQLs.
 To decode a SPARQL, use the `decode` function in `generator_utils.py`.